ovh/docs/pages/platform/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 You can also add a description of the application and a validity period.

 The Rights field allows you to restrict the use of the application to certain APIs.
-In order to allow all OVHcloud APIs for an HTTP method, put an asterisk (*) into the field, as in the following example where the GET method is allowed for all APIs
+You must provide access to the POST and GET request **/cloud** and the GET request **/me**.

 After you click Create keys, you will be issued three keys: